Ficool

 "I don't remember most of it."
 That was true enough.
 The fight existed in his memory as flashes: the System's cold analysis, the wolf's hot breath, the moment when his spear had found the creature's heart.
 "My body moved.
 The dreams... they moved through me."

-Wang Tiexin was silent for a long moment.
+Wang Tiexin was silent.

 "There are stories," he said finally.
 "Old stories, from before our clan settled in Redstone City.
 About cultivators touched by fate.
 About souls that carry echoes of past lives, not full reincarnations, but fragments.
 Pieces of people who died with unfinished business."